 Bonding is a time-consuming process which is why many companies use third-party promotion companies, such as ESG, to administer the sweepstakes (write rules, register, bond, select winners, etc.).

-You have run a successful sweepstakes.
-It generated social media buzz, increased sales and you have awarded all the prizes.
-Your sweepstakes is complete…almost.
-States require registration and bonding to make sure your sweepstakes was run properly and followed the official rules.
+You have run a successful sweepstake.
+It generated social media buzz, increased sales and you have been awarded all the prizes.
+Your sweepstakes are complete…almost.
+States require registration and bonding to make sure your sweepstakes were run properly and followed the official rules.
 As part of this process, they want to know that the prizes were awarded as stated in the official rules.

 Sometimes, the states will contact winners to make sure they did win and receive the prize.
 So, don’t think that the information you send goes into a black hole and that you can put any information on there that you want.
 The states are looking.
 Once you send this information to each state and they accept it, they will send a letter informing you that the promotion is closed and you are ready for your next one.
 The states will also send a letter if they have an issue with the winner list they received asking for you to remedy it.